 A note on the ongoing data model transition

-We are in the middle of a refactoring which affects the data model, and if you are using FlexMeasures on your own server, we want you to know the following:
+We are finishing up a refactoring which affects the data model, and if you are using FlexMeasures on your own server, we want you to know the following:

 We have your back